Types of Horse Colors

 White Patterns

-These white patterns can affect any color & produce some of the more spectacular horse coats including pintos, appaloosas & roans.
-Some breeds are bred specifically for these spotted coat patterns, while others discourage & won’t register them.
+White patterns can affect any color and produce some of the more spectacular horse coats, like pinto, appaloosa and roan.
+Some breeds are bred for their spotted patterns, while others discourage and won’t register them.

 Rare Colors

-Unusual color variations & markings can affect almost any color, dilution or modification.
-Most of them are not often found in the equine world & some of them are still left unexplained by equine geneticists.
+Unusual color variations and markings can affect almost any base, dilution or modification.
+Most rare colors or markings are difficult to find in the equine world and some of them are still left unexplained by equine geneticists.

 Horse Markings

-White markings on the head or legs can occur in all colors & are unrelated to grey modifiers or white patterns.
-Like fingerprints, no two are the same and often animals can be identified solely by their markings.
+White markings on the face or legs can occur in all colors and are not related to grey modifiers or white patterns.
+Like fingerprints, no two markings are the same and often animals can be identified solely by their markings.